nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/actions-overview.md

 ---
 {{! excerpt}}

-In this chapter, an action will stand for any kind of command that can be triggered via user interface interaction.
-In other words, it will describe a link and other information that may be used to manage its display (the link label, an icon, security information for instance).
+In this section, `"action"` refers to any kind of command that is triggered via user interface interactions.
+In other words, it will describe a link or any other information that may be used to manage its display (the link's label, an icon, or security information for example).

 {{! /excerpt}}